ChaiChengXun2/picoCTF-Writeup/Cryptography/caesar/README.md

 ## Objective

-The "Nice Netcat..." challenge aims to introduce you to Caesar ciphers, a simple and well-known form of encryption.
+The "Caeser" challenge aims to introduce you to Caesar ciphers, a simple and well-known form of encryption.

 ## Solution

-To successfully complete the "Nice Netcat..." challenge, follow these steps:
+To successfully complete the "Caeser" challenge, follow these steps:

 ### Step 1: Use Online Tools